Sahl Sinjar Air Base

 Sahl Sinjar Air Base is a former Iraqi Air Force base in the Nineveh Governorate of Iraq.
 It was captured by Coalition forces during Operation Iraqi Freedom in 2003.

 Sahl Sinjar Airbase was located approximately 350 kilometers North of Baghdad, and about 100 kilometers Southwest of Mosul.
 The airbase was served by a 9,800 foot long runway, and there were two parallel taxiways that could be used as emergency landing strips.

+History

+In 1983, Sahl Sinjar Air Base was constructed to improve the deployment flexibility of the Iraqi Air Force (IQAF).
+It was also as part of a national drive to construct new airfields and renovate existing airfields.
+One 3,445 meter long runway orientated NW/SE was constructed.
+Additional installation of facilities included 4 high-speed approaches on either ends of the runway which totalled up to 8, two taxiways, two cross-over links, and an apron.
+There were two dispersal facilities that totalled up to 11 hardstands/aircraft bunkers, with one at the end of each high-speed approaches, and the other three adjoined to the cross-over link.
+It was in the early-stages of construction by June 1983.

 The base was heavily attacked by Coalition airpower during Operation Desert Storm in January 1991, and seized by Coalition ground forces in February 1991.
 It was abandoned by the Iraqi Air Force after the cease fire in late February and afterwards thoroughly looted.